lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/02-Interacting-with-db/README.md

 $ sqlite3 --version
 ```

-If you don't have it, you can `brew install sqlite` or `sudo apt-get install sqlite libsqlite3-dev` it.
+If you don't have it, you can install it by running:
+- Mac: `brew install sqlite`
+- Ubuntu: `sudo apt-get install sqlite libsqlite3-dev`

 You can open the database we provide you to make some queries on it with: